Zero sound and higher-form symmetries in compressible holographic phases: Dynamics of zero density states

 Until now, we have focused on states at non-zero temperature $T$, illustrating the existence of a superfluid-like regime for $\tau^{-1}\ll\omega\ll T$.
 The lower cutoff $\tau^{-1}$ is set by the explicit symmetry breaking scale.
 As $\tau^{-1}$ vanishes as $T\rightarrow0$, it is conceivable that for zero temperature states, the superfluid-like regime extends all the way to zero frequency.
 The subtlety, of course, is that this involves exiting the hydrodynamic regime $\omega\ll T$.
 In this Section, we will study the holographic states at $T=0$.
 We will show that a truly gapless superfluid-like mode survives, with an unconventional attenuation due to an irrelevant coupling that explicitly breaks the higher-form symmetry.

 {}To illustrate this, we will proceed as in Section \ref{sec:GoldstoneActionFiniteT}, integrating out the UV part of the spacetime ($r\leq r_*$) and leaving a Goldstone-like mode $\varphi$ with action $S_{UV}[\varphi,\bar{A}_\mu,a_\mu]$ coupled to the IR spacetime ($r>r_*$).
 At zero temperature, the metric deep in the interior of the spacetime has the scaling form \eqref{eq:IRmetricFiniteT} with $f=1$, and the natural choice for $r_*$ is close to the boundary of this scaling region: $R_*\equiv R(r_*)\gg R_{UV}$.
-With this choice, the physics is manifestly that of a Goldstone-like mode interacting with the infrared quantum critical degrees of freedom represented by the scaling spacetime \eqref{eq:IRmetricFiniteT} near the horizon.
+With this choice, the physics is that of a Goldstone-like mode interacting with the infrared quantum critical degrees of freedom represented by the scaling spacetime \eqref{eq:IRmetricFiniteT} near the horizon, {as we show below in \eqref{eq:renormalisedgoldstoneaction} and \eqref{eq:renormalisedIRaction}}.

 {}There is a subtlety associated with this choice.
 Suppose we temporarily ignore $S_{UV}$ and interpret just the IR action as a standalone holographic theory in its own right.
 In order to do this, we have to renormalize it, as the IR on-shell action is not finite in the limit $R_*\rightarrow0$ where we remove the cutoff.
 More precisely, in the IR spacetime the general solutions near the cutoff are